BYU Home pageBRIGHAM YOUNG UNIVERSITY

 table a flat surface raised from the floor on legs

-carpet a floor made of fibers
+carpet a floor covering made of fibers

 printer a device for producing printed text on a page